Close Menu

 Q: How can I safely observe manatees in the wild?

 A: To safely observe manatees in the wild, follow guidelines for responsible manatee-watching.
 Keep a safe distance, avoid touching or feeding them, and never approach or disturb them.
 Respect their habitat and follow guidelines for safe and responsible wildlife viewing.
-(See Also: Best Time To Visit Cocos Keeling – Tropical Paradise)
+(See Also: Best Time Of Year To Visit Darwin?
+Tropical Paradise)

 Q: Can I swim with manatees in Florida?